spbu-coding-2023/graphs-graph-10/src/main/kotlin/read-and-write with-CSV/README.md

 F;1;0;0;0;0;0;0
 G;0;0;0;0;0;0;0
 ```
- we will get the result:
+ We will get the result:
  ``` kotlin
     //println(graph.edges)
     //println(graph.vertices)